sabbir-subhan/appium-Python/README.md

 - appium -p 4735  # to change port use "-p" flag
 - appium --log-timestamp --log /file_path  # starting appium with logging to file

 ### **run iOS9 and iOS10** ###

-You need to install Xcode 7 and Xcode 8, Appium >= 1.6 in CLI mode, can run both iOS versions but You need to switch between Xcode versions
+- You need to install Xcode 7 and Xcode 8, Appium >= 1.6 in CLI mode, can run both iOS versions but You need to switch between Xcode versions
+(Xcode7 must have different name because appium in CLI will search for app "Xcode" so that should be version 8) (with Xcode 8 You can run tests for iOS10 and to run tests for iOS9 You have to switch to Xcode 7)
-('sudo xcode-select -switch /Applications/Xcode.app' and run 'appium' - for iOS10 and 'sudo xcode-select -switch /Applications/Xcode7.app' and run 'appium' - for iOS 9)
+- 'sudo xcode-select -switch /Applications/Xcode.app' and run 'appium' - for iOS10 and 'sudo xcode-select -switch /Applications/Xcode7.app' and run 'appium' - for iOS 9)
-- remember to restart Appium server after changing Xcode version
+- remember to restart Appium server after changing Xcode version (Appium 1.5.3 can run only iOS9)

+- in CLI (Appium 1.6.3)

 ### **CONFIGURING ANDROID DEVICE:** ###